top of page

 What is Kené?

 Every Amakaya blouse is more than a garment; it is a portal to the Shipibo-Konibo worldview.
 The intricate geometric patterns you see—known as Kené—are not merely decorative.
-They are a visual representation of the interconnectedness of all living things, a "living language" that maps the energy of the plants, the rivers, and the spirits of the Amazon.
+They are a visual representation of the interconnectedness of all living things.

 Kené patterns are often inspired by the visions and medicinal songs (icaros) received from master teacher plants.
 Traditionally, these designs are believed to offer protection and harmony to the wearer, aligning their energy with the natural world.